Master of Science in the Field of Epidemiology

 |MATH 1232||Single-Variable Calculus II|

-Applicants who have not already completed one of the courses listed below (or equivalents to these GW courses) are considered for admission, but are eligible for conditional admission only with the expectation that one of these courses will be completed satisfactorily within two semesters following matriculation in the program.
+Applicants who have not already completed one of the courses listed below (or equivalents to these GW courses) are considered for admission, but are eligible for conditional admission only.
+In such cases, students are expected to satisfactorily complete one of the courses within two semesters from matriculation in the program.